Planning

 Suburbia Revisited

-Planners are now devoted to building up little cities around rail stations, and if it can be done in metro Dallas it can be done anywhere.
-The movement toward station density was just getting started there when I wrote Suburbia Revisited.
+Planners are now devoted to building up little cities around rail stations, and if that can be done in metro Dallas it can be done anywhere.
+The movement toward station density was just getting started when I wrote Suburbia Revisited.

 Growing Change

 A profile of a farmer that appeared in Illinois Issues, April 2003.
-It portrays a farmer who's struggle with nature to conserve his soil is much easier than his struggle with commodity markets.
-The full article is here.
+Growing Change portrays a farmer who's struggle with nature to conserve his soil is much easier than his struggle with commodity markets.

 At the City’s Edges

-A guest essay appearing in Illinois Issues, October 2000, in which I called for a regional dialogue on farmland, to consider farmland as land, which in those days of booming development was nearly impossible.
-The full article as published is here.
+A guest essay appearing in Illinois Issues, October 2000, in which I call for a regional dialogue on farmland, to consider farmland as land, which in those days of booming development was unlikely.
+I argue for farmland at the city's edges.

 Stretching the Boundaries

-An article published in Planning Magazine, January 2002, corresponding with the annual planning conference in Chicago that year.
-I summarize efforts of the many (perhaps too many) groups with their hand in the regional planning arena.
-The article as published is here.
+An article published in Planning Magazine, January 2002, corresponding with the annual planning conference, which was in Chicago that year.
+I summarize efforts of the many (too many) groups with their hand in the regional planning arena, in Stretching the Boundaries

 A Different Kind of Recovery

 An article about the ideas of designer William McDonough was published in Conscious Choice in April, 2002 .
-Please read the full article here.
+Read A different kind of recovery Conscious Choice, April '02

 Sustainable Suburbia

 This article, subtitled The Beauty and the Promise of Conservation Design, appeared in Conscious Choice in April, 2001.
-Please see the article here.
+Read Sustainable suburbia Conscious Choice, April '01